sergiomb2/lgames2/jwt/readme.txt

 section 3).
 To complete the encoding for German language all umlauts would require a similar replacement command.

+Another important helper in lang.js is the function toSearchFormat().
+To make searching words easier (e.g., on mobile devices where it is difficult to enter any non-ASCII letters) this function can be used to generate a 'plain' version of the words (e.g., for Pali all special Velthius and UTF-8 characters are converted to their basic character: aa to a, ~n to n, ...).
+All words read from input files are passed to this function as well as any search expressions.
+When the simplified copies match the respective word is shown as a search result.

+For our German example you would remove all the str.replace() calls from the Pali example and add analogous calls to replace the umlauts with their basic
+character: "u to u, ü to u, "a to a and so forth.

 After completing lang.js and defining words in input files accordingly (e.g., german/lesson01.js) these files have to be included to the HTML file (e.g., german.htm).
 Therefore, open this file, search for